felixongom/diteorm/README.md

 ### Updating record.

-The static method update() and updateMany() are used, they takes in two paramters, the record you want to update (id or selector) the and associative array of the new values
+The static method update() is used, is takes in two paramters, the record you want to update (id or where clause) the and associative array of the new values

 ```php
 //updating the user with id 1